rishavgupta11/DSV-ecommerce-/README.md

 # E-Commerce REST API

-A RESTful API for managing e-commerce items built with Spring Boot and Java 17.
-This application provides a complete backend solution for product management with in-memory data storage.
+A backend application built using Spring Boot and Java 17 that helps manage products for an e-commerce system.
+It allows you to add, view, update, and delete products, with all data stored temporarily in memory.

 ## Features